Why BASW should end its involvement with the private equity-owned Sanctuary Personnel Social Work Awards

 It’s noteworthy that PLMR, like many other PR firms, is fond of gathering awards itself.

-All of which raises an obvious question:
+All of which raises another troubling question:

 Who’s lobbying BASW?